diegomarquez/game-builder/README.md

 -----------------------------------

 ###### TODO List:

-- Anotate code to generate documentation
-    - README in examples folder.
-    - Explains the structure of a Game-Builde application
-    - Overview of common files

 - New Website sections
     - Getting started.
 BIG BLUE BUTTON in Jumbotron.
         - Instructions on what you need to download.
 And how to use the tools
+        - Overview of default files and folders
+            - .bowerrc
+            - .gitignore
+            - bower.json
+            - config.js
+            - Gruntfile.js
+            - index.html
+            - package.json
+        - Overview of available grunt tasks
     - Links to running examples
         - Should have link to github, to view the code
         - Should have link to corresponding doc